Want to know more?

 Why infrastructure?

 By 2050, the world's urban population is expected to have doubled compared to 2010.
 In particular, Africa’s urban population is expected to triple during this period.
-This demographic shift will translate into extensive urbanization in a part of the world where more than half of urban dwellers currently live in self-built neighbourhoods with poor access to services.
+This demographic shift will translate into extensive urbanization in a part of the world where approximately half of urban dwellers currently live in self-built neighbourhoods with poor access to services.
 While many governments focus on infrastructure for economic growth, the majority of Africa’s urban citizens are living in undignified conditions that stifle their potential.
 Unprecedented investment in new buildings and infrastructure is required at a time when global resources are under pressure and emissions need to reduce rapidly.
 For African cities to deliver dignity and quality of life for all citizens, they will need to adopt different technologies, materials and approaches to those we are familiar with.

-Imaginaries of African cities that leap ahead of fossil-fuel-based cities may seem far-fetched at first, but there are already signs of this starting to happen in various infrastructure initiatives around the continent.
 This website forms part of ongoing efforts to share what is happening in Africa, to inspire others to develop and experiment with more sustainable approaches.
 It is hoped that these case studies will be used by governments, businesses, non-profit organisations and communities across the continent and elsewhere to inspire new experiments, collaborations and adaptation to other contexts, and to stimulate more hopeful imaginaries of Africa’s urban future.

-What is an ‘infrastructure initiative’?
+What is an infrastructure initiative?

-In many of the continent’s cities, it is not formal, centrally-organised infrastructure networks that provide access to basic services, but rather a combination of formal and informal systems that overlap and interact to facilitate survival.
 A broader conception of “infrastructure” is needed.
 For this reason, this website focuses on “infrastructure initiatives”, which include the formal and informal, public sector and private sector, services and products, experiments and institutions.
-As a guideline: if it delivers a basic need to multiple households, it can be considered an infrastructure initiative.

 While there are many high-level definitions and complex rating systems that can be used to identify sustainable infrastructure, a simpler and more practical approach is needed to encompass informal and emerging approaches.
 With this in mind, we use the following three questions to guide which case studies are shared on the website.
 Some inspiring case studies might not cover all three elements equally.
 In these cases, they should cover at least two of the themes above and not act against the missing one.